Building¶

 Envoy Mobile Android artifacts are also uploaded to Maven, and can be accessed/downloaded here.

-If you use CocoaPods on iOS, you can add the following to your Podfile
+If you use the Swift Package Manager on iOS, you can add the following to your Package.swift to use a version of the prebuilt Envoy Mobile framework.

-Building Envoy Mobile with private Extensions¶
+Building Envoy Mobile with private Extensions

 Similar to Envoy, Envoy Mobile has bazel targets that allows the library to be built as a git submodule in a consuming project.
 This setup enables creating private extensions, such as filters.

 The top-level envoy_build_config directory allows Envoy Mobile to tap into Envoy’s already existing selective extensions system.
-Additionally, Envoy Mobile requires force registration of extensions in the extension_registry.cc/h files due to static linking.

-In order to override the extensions built into Envoy Mobile create an envoy_build_config
+In order to override the extensions built into Envoy Mobile create an envoy_build_config directory and include the following in the WORKSPACE file:

 local_repository(